-The following description of the Sun Hydraulics Corporation 401(k) and ESOP Retirement Plan (f/k/a Sun Hydraulics Corporation Retirement Plan) (the "Plan") provides only general information.
+The following description of the Sun Hydraulics Corporation 401(k) and ESOP Retirement Plan (the "Plan") provides only general information.
 Participants should refer to the Plan agreement, as amended, for a more complete description of the Plan's provisions.

 General